rodolfo-cacacho/3d_mai/application/notes.md

 - TODO: Add noise to all images in combined-folder
 - Integrate TODO: Preprocess (Detect contours) + Maybe resize to 800x450????
 TODO
 - Finished.
 Train from here.

+TODO:
+- Maybe I should store the manually annotated images somewhere, so they don't get lost.
+Right now I'm only storing the single-parts images and labels separately.

+TODO: Preprocess function in Window3